Smoked Pellet Grill Brisket

 For the traditional Texas-look, serve the brisket sliced on a sheet of pink butcher paper with some slices of white bread and a handful of pickles.
 Or check out our selection of brisket sides.

-Other brisket recipes
+More brisket recipes to try

 Pellet grill smoked brisket recipe